-I’m writing this in light of the questions you may be struggling with when someone you know dies: how do we know what is True, what is Reality, who is God, what is hell, where do people go when they die, who is the devil and who are his angels?
+I’m writing this in light of the questions you may be struggling with when someone you know dies: how do we know what is True, what is Reality, who is God, what is hell, where do people go when they die, who is the devil, who are the angels?

-Truth can withstand scrutiny; it invariably hangs straight, the way a plum-line hangs in gravity.
-It is as level as the surface of settled water, never crocked, never leaning to the left or to the right.
+Truth can withstand scrutiny; it invariably hangs straight, the way a plum-line hangs in gravity and as level as the surface of still water.

-We have been instructed to test everything we believe to YHVH’s, (Yah for short) Perfect Word Truth.
+We have been instructed to test everything to YHVH’s, (Yah for short) Perfect Word Truth.

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.”
 1 John 4:1